Gibson SG Modern Review & Prices

 It has a Asymmetrical type neck.
 The shape is Asymmetrical.
 Even though it looks like a poorly-made job, it's, in fact, the shape that most naturally adapts to the arc that your hand makes when grabbing a guitar neck.
 You'll notice that the lower part of your palm makes a more pronounced, deeper curve while the upper part makes a more subtle arch.
 This is the shape that adapts the best to that natural shape of your hand.

 However, Gibson tends to be inconsistent with the shape and thickness of their necks.
-So two guitars, even if they're the same model, might have necks that feel different.
+So two instruments, even if they're the same model, might have necks that feel different.
 It's been like this for a long time, and other brands don't have this problem.

 Fretboard Radius